 Q: And what about the price differences?

-Unfortunately, American lamb tends to be more expensive than the imports, despite their long journey across the globe.
+Unfortunately, American lamb tends to be more expensive than imported lamb, despite their long journey across the globe.
 It's a matter of scale.
 Australia and New Zealand's lamb output is several times greater than that of the U.S. If you value tenderness and juiciness, the extra cost is probably worth it.

 Q: How much lamb should I buy?

-Plan on buying 1/3 of a pound of boneless lamb per person, or 1/2 to 2/3rds of a pound of bone-in lamb.
+Plan on buying 1/3 of a pound of boneless lamb per person, or 1/2 to 2/3 of a pound of bone-in lamb.

 Bone-in leg of lamb comes in two forms: shank end, and sirloin end (occasionally, you'll find a massive one for sale with both the shank and the sirloin still attached).
 The shank end lamb legs start at just above the lamb's ankle and go to midway through the calf bone, while the sirloin-end legs start at the hip and stop at around the knee.